PHSA State Early Learning Start Partners

 Click here for more information and to visit the PA Promise for Children Web site.

-PA Early Learning Investment Commission
+Pennsylvania Early Learning Investment Commission

 Make the success of every child one of Pennsylvania’s top economic priorities.

 Build a permanent sustainable network of business champions who understand the solid connection between quality early childhood experiences and a strong Pennsylvania economy, and who effectively communicate this message to other business leaders, members of business-related groups, and policy-makers.